Cyril Fuller: Naval career

 After the war, Fuller became Chief of Staff for the Atlantic Fleet in 1920 and Assistant Chief of the Naval Staff in 1922.
 He was made Third Sea Lord and Controller of the Navy in 1923 and given command of the Battlecruiser Squadron in 1925.
 He was appointed Commander-in-Chief of the America and West Indies Station in 1928 and Second Sea Lord and Chief of Naval Personnel in 1930.
+He was promoted to Knight Commander of the Order of the Bath (KCB) in the 1928 Birthday Honours.
 He retired in 1935.

 During the Second World War, Fuller was Zone commander for the North Riding of Yorkshire Home Guard.

 Family

 In 1902 Fuller married Edith Margaret Connell.